email: roadarch@outlook.com

 San Mateo, CA

 The Villa Hotel was designed by Robert M. Sherman and built in 1956.
 It was built next door to the Villa Chartier restaurant which opened in 1925 and The Lanai tiki bar and restaurant which opened in 1950.
 Together, the businesses operated as the Villa Square.
 In 1965, an addition designed by Armet & Davis was built for the Villa Coffee Shop.
-It later housed Paul's Diner for a number of years and, more recently, the Tokemoana's Foods restaurant.
+It later housed Paul's Diner for a number of years and, after that, the Tokemoana's Foods restaurant.
+In 2024, it began housing Maverick Jack's.

 The Lanai closed in 1988.
 In 2005, the Villa Hotel was converted into The Villa senior apartments.
 For more, see these websites: 1, 2, and 3. [map]